lopataa/pgsqlpaint/docs.md

 x and y values from the table.
 The canvas is initialized with a single black pixel at (800, 600) when the database is created.
 If a pixel is unset, it is considered to be black (0, 0, 0).

+## Events

+To save on resources, clients listen to the `repaint` event.
+This event is triggered whenever an action is done.
+This saves on resources, unlike polling would.
+Also allows for a more responsive experience.
+When using the paint with multiple clients, the changes are visible to all clients.

 ## Pixel Operations

 ### set\_pixel